 - Copy of your last year’s federal and state income tax return.
 This must be a copy of your actual signed return, containing all W-2 forms, 1099 or 1098 forms, and anything else included in the return.
 Do not omit anything included in the actual filed tax return.

-- Fill out the Client Worksheet Worksheet Bankruptcy Printable Form or the Worksheet Fillable Form.
+- Fill out the Client Worksheet Worksheet Bankruptcy Printable Form.
 Make sure to read the questions on the worksheet carefully.
 Year-to-date income figures can be found on your most recent paycheck stub.
 Past years’ income figures can be found on your past years’ W-2 forms.
 Assets and property valuations should consist of what you can sell the items for, rather than replacement cost for a new item.
 Real estate values require some thought, but should consist of current fair market value, and not the tax assessor value.
 Current household income figures should be based on what you are earning now, and what you will be earning in the near future.
 Current household living expenses should be based on what you are spending now, and what you will be spending in the near future.